Get offer plus promotions and updates. Review our privacy policy.

 Every second that passes during an emergency event like a fire, flood, or home break-in can lead to greater losses.
 If you are on vacation or simply away from your smartphone when an alert comes in, the watchful eye of a monitoring service stands ready to protect your home and loved ones.

-6. Home security systems can lower a home’s insurance premiums and
+6. Home security systems can lower a home’s insurance premiums and increase its value

 Still concerned about the cost of a system?
 Consider this: those payments may be significantly offset—or be covered completely—by the insurance discounts and increased home value that often accompany an installation.
 While the cost of homeowner’s insurance varies based on many factors, a home security system can lower premiums by as much as 20 percent, and other smart security features like smoke and heat sensors can reduce them even more.